 A few months ago I attended Cyclitech 2016, a conference on the use of plastics in the bicycle industry.
 The primary focus was on composites and carbon fiber technology, but also the use of thermoplastics.
 I made a presentation on plastic material selection – one of my favorite topics.
 The title: “Selecting Thermoplastic Materials for Performance, Cost and Feel.”
 (A copy of the presentation can be found here. )

-Greg smiled, and gave some generic answers about the bikes he has ridden and designed.
-He talked about the advantages of carbon fiber, and about the relationship between frame stiffness, steering response, ride compliance, and overall weight – including a comment that he preferred a bike frame that was a bit on the heavy side (because it helped him feel safe).
+Greg smiled, and gave some generic answers about bikes he had ridden and/or designed.
+He talked about the advantages of carbon fiber, and about the relationship between frame stiffness, steering response, ride compliance, and overall weight – including a comment that he preferred a bike frame that was a bit on the heavy side (because it helped him feel safe ).
 The Q&A session was then off and running.

 At the networking reception that evening, almost everyone I spoke to had something to say about that question.
 What exactly is feel?
 How do you quantify it?
 How do you measure it?
 How do you design for it?
 How do you engineer for it?
 How do you manufacture for it?

 One month later, ESPN published an article about Tiger Woods, and his fondness for a certain special putter.
-After all of his years of playing golf, and all of the clubs and putters he has used, there is one putter that Tiger refers to as “The Scotty.”
+After all of his years of playing golf, and all of the clubs and putters he has used, there was one putter that Tiger referred to as “The Scotty.”

 “There’s some karma to that putter,” he was quoted as saying.
 “It’s special.”

-It is so special, he won’t even let his son Charlie touch it.
+It was so special, he wouln’t even let his son Charlie touch it.

 So here we are, with two of the greatest athletes in history, in two completely different sports, and yet they share an appreciation for a certain special something: a crazy little thing called feel.
 How can this be?